Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: Applications

 \subsection{Positive frequency-dependent selection}

 Positive frequency-dependent selection refers to the fact that it is more advantageous for an individual to be of a type in majority in the population.
 This is for instance the fact for warning signal in butterflies, indicating that one individual is poisonous for predators \cite{chouteau2016warning}.
 The modelling of this type of selection is similar in spirit to the previous one.
 Among the potential parents, we choose uniformly a parent with the most frequent type.
 If there are several 'most frequent types' we choose one of them uniformly at random.
 For an easy computation, we make the same assumptions on $K_v$ as in the previous example.
 In this case, if there are $3$ potential parents, for a type $i$ parent to be chosen there are three possibilities.
-Either, all the potential parents are of type $i$, or two parents are of type $i$ and the other one of type $j$ different from $i$, or the three parents are of different types, $i$, $j$ and $k$.
+Either, all the potential parents are of type $i$, or two parents are of type $i$ and the other one is of type $j$ different from $i$, or the three parents are of different types, $i$, $j$ and $k$.
 Summing the probabilities of these three events, we get

 The remainder of the paper is dedicated to the proofs.